DoDuet/Melodity-smart-contracts/README.md

 To deploy follow the next steps:

 1) Ensure the proper contract for the PancakeSwap router is set in TrackElection.sol
-2) Ensure to hove enough BNB liquidity for gas fees and to fill the LP (~1 BNB)
+2) Ensure to have enough BNB liquidity for gas fees and to fill the LP (~1 BNB)
 3) Deploy Melody
 4) Properly set the token rates to release on the ICO
 5) Deploy ICO (if needed)